kazvorpal/scp/README.md

 Because Heroku sucks, run express locally to serve the weather json on localhost port 8080, and then load index.html directly in the browser like file://[path]/index.html

-This repo contains shell scripts that will run express and the react compiler on my machine.
+This repo contains simple shell scripts I wrote that will run express and the react compiler on my machine.
 Depending on your config, they may work on yours.